FedAgg: Adaptive Federated Learning with Aggregated Gradients: Related Work

-\textbf{Adaptive asynchronous aggregation:} Liu \emph{et al.} \cite{liu2021adaptive} design AAFL mechanism, which adaptively determines the optimal fraction of clients participating in global aggregation based on resource constraints.
-Fed2A \cite{liu2022fed2a} allows clients to upload shallow and deep layers of deep neural networks (DNNs) adaptively so as to improve the performance in a heterogeneous and asynchronous environment.
-Wang \emph{et al.} \cite{wang2022asyncfeded} propose a framework named AsyncFedED, which considers the staleness of the arrived gradients measured by the Euclidean distance between the stale model and the current global model, as well as the number of local epochs that have been performed.
+Liu \emph{et al.} \cite{liu2021adaptive} design AAFL mechanism, which adaptively determines the optimal fraction of clients participating in global aggregation based on resource constraints.
+Liu \emph{et al.} \cite{liu2022fed2a} introduce Fed2A which allows clients to upload shallow and deep layers of DNNs adaptively to improve their performance in a heterogeneous and asynchronous environment.
+Wang \emph{et al.} \cite{wang2022asyncfeded} propose AsyncFedED, considering the staleness of the arrived gradients measured by the Euclidean distance between the stale and the current global model, as well as the number of local epochs.
+Zhang \emph{et al.} \cite{zhang2023fedmds} propose a semi-asynchronous clustered FL framework, named FedMDS, which adopts a clustered strategy and synchronous trigger mechanism to alleviate the model staleness problem.
+Dun \emph{et al.} \cite{dun2023efficient} propose a novel asynchronous FL framework AsyncDrop that leverages the dropout regularization approach to address the device heterogeneity.
+Hu \emph{et al.} \cite{hu2023scheduling} introduce a scheduling policy, jointly considering the channel quality and data distribution, that achieves periodic aggregation and fast convergence in the asynchronous FL framework with~stragglers.